Formation of hot Jupiters through disk migration and evolving stellar tides: Methods

 \subsection{Disk model}

 The disk torque on the planet depends on the local disk properties.
 We assume that the planet orbits the star in the disk midplane, which has a temperature $T_{\rm m}$.
-We model a rotationally symmetric, two-dimensional optically gray disk with a vertical temperature gradient determined by the disk's viscous heating and by the stellar irradiation.
+We model a rotationally symmetric, 2D optically gray disk with a vertical temperature gradient determined by the viscous heating of the disk and by the stellar irradiation.
 The disk effective temperature is given by \citep{1990ApJ...351..632H}

 where $T_{\rm i}$ is the temperature due to stellar illumination, $\tau=\kappa \Sigma_{\rm p}/2$ with $\kappa_{\rm ext}$ as the Rosseland mean extinction opacity, $\kappa_{\rm abs}$ as the Rosseland mean absorption opacity, and $\Sigma_{\rm p}$ as the disk gas surface density at the position of the planet.
 The use of mean Rosseland mean extinction opacities is justified because the Planck mean and Rosseland mean extinction opacities are comparable in fully mixed dusty disks \citep{1994ApJ...421..615P}.
 Furthermore, following \citet{1994ApJ...421..615P}, we set $\kappa_{\rm abs}=\kappa=\kappa_{\rm ext}$ because it has been shown that this is adequate for disk temperatures and optical depths around accreting stars \citep{2004ApJ...606..520M}.
 Hence, $\tau_{\rm abs}=\tau=\tau_{\rm ext}$.